codeadamca/nodejs-socket/README.md

 ## Steps

-1. Create an HTML file with the required HTML tags and include the Socket.io JavScript file:
+1. Create an HTML file with the basic required HTML tags:

 ```html
 <!doctype html>